 Meaning and History

 The history of the Pacsun emblem is a journey from individuality and a chosen niche to broad coverage and bankruptcy.
-In the quest for its identity, the brand has taken an interesting path, trying to transition from retail to becoming a fashion brand with its designs.
-However, it failed to stand out sufficiently, which is well reflected in the evolution of the company’s logos.
+In its quest for identity, the brand has taken an interesting path, aiming to transition from retail to a fashion brand with its designs.
+However, it failed to stand out sufficiently, as reflected in the evolution of the company’s logos.

 What is Pacsun?

 A private American youth clothing and footwear brand.
 It has 325 stores in all states and over 8,000 employees.
-After bankruptcy, it has been owned by Golden Gate Capital since 2016.
+Since 2016, it has been owned by Golden Gate Capital.

 1983 – 2009

-The brand’s emblem is a name that is an abbreviation for Pacific Sunwear.
-The choice of name is linked to the fact that the brand initially sold clothing for surfers.
+The brand’s name is an abbreviation of Pacific Sunwear.
+The name choice is linked to the fact that the brand initially sold clothing for surfers.

 The sunny theme influences the logo’s appearance.
 The sign is executed in bright yellow to convey the sun’s blinding brilliance.
 Above the letter S are rays of the Sun rising above the earth, denoted by an underline.

 Emphasizing the letter S divides the word into two parts and indicates the composite name.
-At the bottom, the emblem has a curve that seemingly lifts the inscription upwards.
+At the bottom, the emblem curves, seemingly lifting the inscription upward.
 This technique conveys the sunrise and the rise of a wave.

 The viewer feels as if they are on a hot California beach on a clear day, where the first store opened in the coastal town of Seal Beach.